AlexShukhman/Tone-Search/README.md

 ## Legal Note

-_[I](https://github.com/alexshukhman) am not a lawyer_, but web scraping and web crawling (both of which are used in this repo) are legal _gray areas_. _This tool is not intended for commercial use._ [I](https://github.com/alexshukhman) don't intend on monitizing this platform or using it to steal or otherwise attain data that is 1) otherwise inaccessible by a typical user, 2) to be exchanged for material gain/sold.
+The legality web scraping and web crawling (both of which are used in this repo) varies around the world, and among various websites/platforms.
+Some websites and platforms may have terms of use forbidding data scraping. _This tool is not intended for commercial use._

+[I](https://github.com/alexshukhman) am not responsible for the content you access or collect.
+Before using this tool, please affirm that you are legally allowed to access/use any particular content.
+If you have any legal issues please contact the appropriate data owners or host sites.
+[I](https://github.com/alexshukhman) claim zero responsibility for what you as a user of this code or API do with the data, or which websites or platforms you access.
 Please be responsible with this tool.
-[I](https://github.com/alexshukhman) claim zero responsibility for what you as a consumer of this code or API do with the data.
-Just be nice!
-Thanks.
+Thanks!